Declassified UFO Documents from the NSA Create More Questions Than Answers

 By: Gaia Staff | July 27, 2017

-In response to Civil Action lawsuits and FOIA requests the NSA has released UFO documents, some of which are still heavily redacted.
+Due to Civil Action lawsuits and FOIA requests, the NSA releases declassified UFO documents.

 “Aware of various unidentified objects”